Claims: How to claim

-Film Tax Relief (FTR) is a corporation tax relief.
-It is claimed for each relevant accounting period by completing the appropriate section (“Information about enhanced expenditure”) in the film production company’s (FPC’s) tax return form (CT600) and by supplying the required supplementary information set.
+Film Tax Relief (FTR) is a Corporation Tax relief.
+It is claimed for each relevant accounting period by completing the appropriate section (“Information about enhanced expenditure”) in the film production company’s (FPC’s) tax return form (CT600) and by supplying the required supplementary information.

-The tax return form must be accompanied by either an interim or final certificate, as the case may be, from the Department for Culture Media and Sport that the film is British (FPC40030).
+The tax return must be accompanied by either an interim or final certificate issued by the Department for Digital, Culture Media and Sport (DCMS), certifying that the film is British (FPC40030).

 Tax due 86 525